maxzheng/great-life-guide/double.md

 * **Grit**: It's not a matter of knowing, but you must do it and never stop.
 Perserverance is key and things do get easier, especially if you use the techniques in this article.

-Steve Jobs [started out as an ordinary guy, but he believed](https://www.youtube.com/watch?v=UF8uR6Z6KLc) and applied himself, then he became a genius.
+Steve Jobs [started out as an ordinary guy, but he believed](https://www.youtube.com/watch?v=UF8uR6Z6KLc) in and applied himself, then he became a genius.
 So you can too!

 ### #2 Happiness is Internal

-Happiness is an internal state that you can decide and must be that way to ensure you have unlimited energy to be productive.
+Happiness is an internal state that you decide and must be that way to ensure you have unlimited energy to be productive.
 If you are not happy at all, productivity goes to zero.
 It is the single most significant factor to productivity.
 To be happy and productive at all times, simply follow [A Great Life Guide](http://agreatlife.guide/).